ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         In 2020 we celebrated an incredible 25 years since Assembly Solutions was created by Founder Graham Balshaw.
 Our experience and knowledge has grown hugely over the years, leading us to become a UK trusted supplier of [cable assemblies](/cable-assemblies) and other wiring products.

+        Being a supplier of cable assembly services for over 25 years has extensively broadened our knowledge and expertise in multiple markets.
+These include; Automotive, General Engineering, Medical & Nuclear.

         Our cable assembly services and processes include;